'He has a gun': School counselor testifies about wrestling gun away from North Scott Junior High student

 The boy dropped a “stack of stuff” down on a desk, pulled a gun from the stack and waved it at the class and quietly told everyone to get down, Walton said.

 A student teacher tried to get the attention of Spring, whose back was to the classroom.
 When Spring turned around and met him at the front of the classroom, the boy pointed the gun at her and pulled the trigger.
-But the gun did not go off.
+But the gun did not go of because the safety was on.

 Spring was then able to knock the gun down away from him.